 The Orangewood Brooklyn Live (read my review here) is a beautiful guitar featuring a Solid Sitka Spruce top wood, Pau Ferro back and sides, and a glossy finish.
 With its Abalone rosettes, ivory bindings, and gold turners and pegs, Brooklyn Live has a charming and elegant look.

-Moreover, this guitar is smaller due to its grand concert body shape.
+Moreover, this guitar is smaller due to its grand concert body style.
 It has an overall length of 40 inches and a height of 4 inches.
 Its angled neck is ideal for small to medium hand sizes.

 With its wood construction, Brooklyn Live produces a wide tone range.
 Paired with Ernie Ball Earthwood strings, this guitar gives a clear and crisp sound.
 It can also suit well with various playing styles.
 This guitar also comes with the Fishman Flex EQ system, built-in tuner, volume, bass, and treble controls.